TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/cros/cmd/cros-tool-runner/doc/cros-tool-runner-local-run.md

 * The md_container.jsonpb is a container metadata file downloaded earlier.
 * The file cros_tool_test_request.json is the test request file.
 * If the run was successful, you should see the test result in test_result.json,

+Troubleshooting this step:

+* Make sure you have been granted permission to pull images from test-services.
+* Gcloud needs to be configured to run docker.
+Try `gcloud auth configure-docker us-docker.pkg.dev`.
+* Make sure the image on your DUT matches the metadata image (or is at least close enough to avoid incompatibility).
+* You will need to `sudo rm -rf output_dir/` between consecutive runs of cros-tool-runner.

 # Screenshot Of The Example